Dubes/personal-blog/src/content/2024-08-10-why-agile-may-not-be-working-for-you.md

 ---
-path: '/why-is-agile-not-working-for-you'
+path: '/why-agile-may-not-be-working-for-you'
 date: '2024-08-10'
-title: 'Why is agile not working for you?'
+title: 'Why agile may not be working for your teams?'
 tags: ['isAgileDead', 'transformation', 'agile']
-excerpt: 'Orgs have been investing in agile transformation for years now, but on the ground it does not seem to be working.
-Teams are struggling to adopt agile.
-This is an opinion piece on why.'
+excerpt: 'Despite sustained & substantial investments in agile transformation, many teams are struggling to transform.
+This is an opinion post pondering if scaling the supply of skilled agilist is the reason.'
 ---

 # Why is agile not working for your teams?